2024sabuhiabbasov/unit4_2023-project/README.md

     - Feedback
     - Rate out of 10
 4. *[issue tackled: “following favorite users in the network”]* The platform provides a follow feature, enabling the network users to follow their favorite users.
-5. *[issue tackled: “difficulty finding recipes or restaurant recommendations”]* The platform provides a search functionality that allows users to find and filter through recipes and restaurant reviews:
-    - By A-Z
-    - By date
-    - By category
-6. *[issue tackled: “difficulties keeping notes of recipes or restaurant names on paper”]* The platform includes a feature that allows users to create and save lists of their favorite restaurants and dishes.
+5. *[issue tackled: “difficulties keeping notes of recipes or restaurant names on paper”]* The platform includes a feature that allows users to create and save lists of their favorite restaurants and dishes.
+6. _[issue tackled: “seeing only their sharings”]_ The platform allows users to see their favorite users’ posts separated from everyone’s.

 # Criteria B: Design
 ## System Diagram